ASLA

 No Contact Orders

-No Contact OrdersA No Contact Order will likely be issued by a judge after an arrest for domestic violence in Washington State.
-However, a No Contact Order can be issued in any case that has a victim.
+No Contact OrdersIn Washington State, a No Contact Order will likely be issued by a judge after an arrest for domestic violence.
+However, a No Contact Order can be created in any case that has a victim.

 How Long is a No Contact Order in Place?

-A domestic violence order prohibiting contact is normally in place until the domestic violence case is resolved and often times remains in place after there is a resolution in the case.
-However, your criminal defense attorney may be able to make special arrangements with the court to allow full, supervised, or third-party contact with the alleged victim.
+A domestic violence order prohibiting contact is normally in place until the case is resolved, but it can remain in place after resolving the domestic violence case.
+While the order is in place, your criminal defense attorney may be able to make special arrangements with the court to allow full, supervised, or third-party contact with the alleged victim.

-Even though the alleged victim has no say in the issuance of the order, their opinion and request can sometimes have weight when the court is considering lifting or removing the order.
-Other factors, such as a lack of substantial criminal history or a favorable evaluation by a WA State certified treatment agency can influence the court’s decision to modify or remove the order that is prohibiting contact.
+Although the alleged victim has no say in the issuance of the order, their opinion and request can sometimes have weight when the court is considering lifting or removing the order.
+Other factors, such as a lack of substantial criminal history or a favorable evaluation by a WA State certified treatment agency can influence the court’s decision to modify or remove the order prohibiting contact.

 However, you should consult with a lawyer before taking any evaluations or classes.
-If you are in King County or Pierce County, it is a good idea to speak with an attorney who has knowledge of those specific jurisdictions.
+If you are in King, Pierce, Thurston, Snohomish, or Kitsap County, Beckwith Law offers a free attorney phone consultation.

 Causes of Violations & Accidental Violations

 DV orders are frequently violated through electronic communication, such as a phone call, text, email, or social media message.
-Each communication can be treated as a separate violation and separate criminal charge.
+Each communication can be treated as a separate violation and separate criminal charge in WA State.

 An alleged "breaking" of the order can also occur if you are accused of coming within too many feet of a specified location or initiating physical contact.
-This can become very problematic if you live at the same location, have children together, or work together.
-Even your children can be listed as protected under the terms of the No Contact Order.
+This can be problematic if you share housing, have children together, or work together.
+Even your children can be listed as protected people under the terms of the No Contact Order.

 Sometimes, contact with the protected person is the result of an accident or honest mistake.
-In these situations, the police will tend to error on the side of caution and make an arrest when they shouldn’t.
-If the police question you for any reason, always exercise your right to remain silent and contact a criminal lawyer.
+In these situations, law enforcement will tend to error on the side of caution and still make an arrest.

 What if the Victim Contacts Me?

-It is understandably difficult to comprehend how someone can be arrested when the alleged victim started the contact.
+It is understandably difficult to rationalize how someone can be arrested when it was the alleged victim who started the contact.
 An “invited contact” defense is regrettably not recognized in Washington State.
 However, a skilled lawyer can still utilize this fact pattern to aggressively negotiate a positive outcome or even an outright dismissal.

 Misdemeanor No Contact Order Penalties